Registered Charity No. 1049352

 Roderick McPhee was Music Director from 1992 to 2006.
 Highlights of his direction of the choir include well known works such as J S Bach’s Christmas Oratorio, Mozart’s Requiem and Brahms’ Ein Deutsches Requiem, and less well known works such as Britten’s St Nicholas and Rossini’s little known but glorious Messa di Gloria.

-Also of note was the St Cecilia Festival Society concert in St Albans Abbey on 12 October 2002, in which Rod directed a very exciting performance of Walton’s Belshazzar’s Feast.
+Also of note was the St Cecilia Festival Society concert in St Albans Cathedral on 12 October 2002, in which Rod directed a very exciting performance of Walton’s Belshazzar’s Feast.

 David Ireson founded The Hardynge Choir.
 His Directorship covered a very wide variety of interesting and popular works, such as Handel’s Messiah, and some which were quite challenging, such as Beethoven’s Mass in C major.